Thursday 4th April 2019

-The Investment Association (IA), the trade body that represents UK asset managers, has today published figures on on how savers invested in January.
+The Investment Association (IA), the trade body that represents UK asset managers, has today published figures on how savers invested in February.

 Chris Cummings, Chief Executive of the Investment Association, said: